Multi-objective Evolution of Heuristic Using Large Language Model: Methodology

 \subsection{Framework}

 Multi-objective Evolution of Heuristic (MEoH) is a fusion of LLMs and multi-objective evolutionary optimization for effective multi-objective heuristic design.
-As is illustrated in Algorithm~\ref{alg:MEoH}, MEoH commences with population initialization, where the population comprises heuristics, and progressively improves the population using MOEA until the termination condition is satisfied, to obtain a set of non-dominated heuristics that represent trade-offs among multiple objectives.
+As illustrated in Algorithm~\ref{alg:MEoH}, MEoH begins with population initialization, where the population comprises heuristics, and progressively improves the population using MOEA until the termination condition is satisfied, to obtain a set of non-dominated heuristics that represent trade-offs among multiple objectives.
 Throughout each iteration, MEoH generates offspring using search operators.
 These operators are implemented through LLMs and predefined prompts to create offspring based on the selected parents from the population.
 New offspring are added to the population and population management is utilized to update the population to keep its size, with a focus on maintaining diversity and convergence.
 The dominance-dissimilarity mechanism is utilized in both parent selection and population management.
 Detailed explanations of each of these components will be provided in the subsequent sections.

-MEoH represents a significant advancement in LLM-based heuristic design by extending the single-objective approach in existing works to the multi-objective scenarios and designing a set of non-dominated heuristics in a single run.
-Moreover, unlike directly combining MOEA and LLM-based heuristic search, MEoH introduces a unique dominance-dissimilarity measure to navigate the complex and discrete heuristic search space, overcoming challenges faced by conventional MOEAs like NSGA-II and MOEA/D.
+MEoH advances existing LLM-based heuristic design by extending the single-objective approach~\citep{romera2024mathematical,liu2024eoh} to the multi-objective scenarios and designing a set of non-dominated heuristics in a single run.
+Moreover, unlike directly combining MOEA and LLM-based heuristic search, MEoH introduces a unique dominance-dissimilarity measure to navigate the complex and discrete heuristic search space, overcoming challenges faced by conventional MOEAs like NSGA-II~\citep{deb2002fast} and MOEA/D~\citep{zhang2007moea}.